 So, while some are arguing that Romney’s comments are just a politically-right version of Obama’s — equally biased and cynical — nothing could be farther from the truth.
 Obama looks at Americans who will not likely vote for him and sees social structural reasons that their negative emotions are valid (even when they’re aimed at him), he expresses empathy for their plight, and seeks to connect with them.
 Romney does nothing of the sort.
 Instead, he condemns them as individuals and blows them off as potential constituents; and he encourages others to do the same.

 In short, Obama has a sociological imagination that enables, even presses him to see the bigger picture.
 He sees both individuals and the circumstances they live in.
 Romney, for whatever reason, does not exercise a similar imagination.

 Wanna hear it straight from Jay?
-I would too:Lisa Wade is a professor of sociology at Occidental College.
+I would too:Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.